-Food Truck Business
+Food Truck Business - SBDCNet

 Major customer segments for Food Trucks are reported by IBISWorld, which offers a full version of the report for purchase here.

-- Annual revenue is approximately $1 billion dollars nationwide, with their key target market being middle-class millennials who value the convenience aspects of the industry.
+- Annual revenue is approximately $1.5 billion dollars nationwide, with their key target market being middle-class millennials who value the convenience aspects of the industry and have an increasing disposable income.

 - Key target market segments are also active users of social media, where they can learn about food options and where the truck may be located on a given day.